FAQs about Backroads

 A. Because this site is continually updated to ensure posting of the most current information, trip dates and other details may differ from those found in our printed materials.

-A. Trips traveling to Alaska's Kenai Peninsula and Utah are subject to state tax which is not included in the trip price.
+A. Trips traveling to Alaska's Kenai Peninsula, Texas and Utah are subject to state tax which is not included in the trip price.